OleynikovNikolay/FILE_ENCRYPTOR_DECRYPTOR_CPP/README.md

 ```
 ./SECURECRYPT-FILE-ENCRYPTION-DECRYPTION-TOOL -generate-aes256-key
 ```
+Key generated is hexadecimal representation of 32 bytes key.

 ## File decryption/encryption
 ```
 ./SECURECRYPT-FILE-ENCRYPTION-DECRYPTION-TOOL -aes|-xor -encrypt|-decrypt "key" "inputFilePath" "outputFilePath"
 ```
-When using AES ensure that the encryption key is 256 bits long.
+When using AES ensure that the encryption key is hexadecimal (64 bytes) representation of 32 bytes key.
 You may use `-generate-aes256-key` command.

 # License
 MIT License